November 26, 2020

 However, it’s important to remember that the shadowing experience is not just about checking a box.
 Shadowing is a chance for you to figure out if medicine is right for you.
-Rather than worrying about getting hundreds of shadowing hours, try to find a variety of experiences that allow you to explore your options.
+Rather than worrying too much about how many shadowing hours you need for medical school, focus on finding a variety of experiences that allow you to explore your options.
 You’ll know you’ve had a good experience and are ready to commit when you can show an understanding of the field and explain why it is the right choice for you.

 At Global Pre-Meds, we specialize in doctor shadowing and global health programs.
-By applying to our program, you can avoid the struggle of finding a doctor to shadow and ensuring that it’s a positive experience.
-All you have to do is apply to our Global Pre-Meds programs and you will get 40 hours of shadowing on the frontlines of an international hospital or an in-depth look into global health and African culture.
+By applying to one of our programs, you can avoid the struggle of finding a doctor to shadow and ensuring that it’s a positive experience.
+All you have to do is apply and you will get 40 hours of shadowing on the front lines of an international hospital or an in-depth look into global health and African culture.
 Medical doctors who have been specifically chosen will serve as your mentors and answer any questions that you have.